ncatlab/nlab-content/pages/2/2/3/0/322/content.md

 * automatic table of contents goes here
 {:toc}

-## The idea
+## Idea

 An **operad** is a gadget used to describe algebraic structures in [[symmetric monoidal category|symmetric monoidal categories]].
+It is

+* a buch of abstract _operations_ of arbitrary many arguments;

+* equipped with a notion of how to compose these;

+* subject to evident [[associativity]] and [[unitality]] conditions.

+An [[algebra over an operad]] is a concrete realization of these abstract operations: an [[object]] $A$ equipped with $n$-ary operations $A \otimes \cdots \otimes A \to A$ as specified by the operad, subject to the composition relation as specified by the operad.

-An operad is like a [[Lawvere theory]] in that it can be used to describe structures having finitary operations obeying equational laws.
-However, unlike Lawvere theories, operads can be applied to general symmetric monoidal categories where the tensor product might not be the cartesian product.
+This way an operad is like a [[Lawvere theory]] in that it can be used to describe algebraic structures having finitary operations obeying equational laws.
+However, unlike Lawvere theories, operads can be defined internal to general [[symmetric monoidal categories]] where the [[tensor product]] might not be the [[cartesian product]].

-Actually the notion of operad (and allied notions such as [[PROP]], [[club]], [[multicategory]] and so on) come in many flavors.
-Originally used in algebraic topology to provide a systematic formalism for describing the internal operations which exist on iterated loop spaces, the basic idea is quite flexible and adaptable to many categorical situations, and the importance of operads continues to grow.
+The notion of operad (and allied notions such as [[PROP]], [[club]], [[multicategory]] and so on) come in many flavors.
+Originally used in [[algebraic topology]] to provide a systematic formalism for describing the internal operations which exist on iterated [[loop space]]s, the basic idea is quite flexible and adaptable to many categorical situations, and the importance of operads continues to grow.

-## The rough definition
+## Definition in components

 The original definition is due to [[Peter May]] and was given in his book ([The Geometry of Iterated Loop Spaces](#May)).
-Since the detailed definition is available from many sources, we will just sketch May's definition; in the section following this, we give a more detailed higher-level description which generalizes in a number of directions.
+It describes an operad as a collection of operations equipped with a notion of composition and subject to various conditions.

+This definition is essentially that of an [[enriched category]], only that the [[hom-object]]s are allowed to go from more than object to a given output object.

+There is a more abstract way to encode all this simply as a [[monoid]] in a suitable ambient [[monoidal category]].
+This more abstract definition we discuss below in [A detailed conceptual treatment](#Conceptual).

 ### Plain operads {#PedestrianDefOperad}